Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: FFM, TUM, SFAM**

-The authors aims to let the model learn both multi-level and multi-scale features.
+The authors aimed to let the model learn both multi-level and multi-scale features.
 In this method, images was firstly fed into a backbone, and two of all feature maps will concatenate into one feature map I. Then I was fed into TUM that like a feature pyramid network.
 After that, the low-level multi-scale feature maps were obtained.
 Then, the feature map O with highest resolution was choosen from the low-level multi-scale feature maps.
 I and O were then concatenated into one feature map through FFM2 and fed into the next TUM.
-Finally, low&mid&high-level multi-scale feature maps could be obtained, feature maps with same scale will concatenate with each other, and the feature maps were reweighted using the mean value of each channel.
+Finally, low&mid & high-level multi-scale feature maps were obtained, feature maps with same scale were concatenated with each other, and the feature maps were reweighted using the mean value of each channel (SE module).

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/m2det.png" width="600" alt="m2det">